jkoschma/genexplain-platform/docs/source/Popular_Functions.md

 symbol, to the right of the ID column.
 The ID column itself, and all the other columns are exactly the same as they were in the input table.

-Annotate a gene or protein table with expression values
+### Annotate a gene or protein table with expression values

 You may wish to see the expression values in any gene or protein table.
 In this example, let’s consider the annotation of the master regulatory molecules table with fold change values.
-Such a table can be generated, e.g. by the workflows *Find master regulators in networks,* described in Section 5.1.1.
+Such a table can be generated, e.g. by the workflows *Find master regulators in networks,*

 Further steps are shown with the following input table: